Network processor: Reconfigurable Match-Tables

-Reconfigurable Match-Tables were introduced in 2013 to allow switches to operate at high speeds while maintaining flexibility when it comes to the network protocols running on them, or the processing to does to them.
+Reconfigurable Match-Tables were introduced in 2013 to allow switches to operate at high speeds while maintaining flexibility when it comes to the network protocols running on them, or the processing does to them.
 P4 is used to program the chips.
 The company Barefoot Networks was based around these processors and was later purchased by Intel in 2019.

 An RMT pipeline relies on three main stages; the programmable parser, the Match-Action tables and the programmable deparser.
 The parser reads the packet in chunks and processes these chunks to find out which protocols are used in the packet (Ethernet, VLAN, IPv4...) and extracts certain fields from the packet into the Packet Header Vector (PHV).
 Certain fields in the PHV may be reserved for special uses such as present headers or total packet length.
 The protocols are typically programmable, and so are the fields to extract.
 The Match-Action tables are a series of units that read an input PHV, match certain fields in it using a crossbar and CAM memory, the result is a wide instruction that operates on one or more fields of the PHV and data to support this instruction.
 The output PHV is then sent to the next MA stage or to the deparser.
-The deparser takes in the PHV as well as the original packet and it's metadata (to fill in missing bits that weren't extracted into the PHV) and then outputs the modified packet as chunks.
+The deparser takes in the PHV as well as the original packet and its metadata (to fill in missing bits that weren't extracted into the PHV) and then outputs the modified packet as chunks.
 It's typically programmable as with the parser and may reuse some of the configuration files.

 FlexNIC attempts to apply this model to Network Interface Controllers allowing servers to send and receive packets at high speeds while maintaining protocol flexibility and without increasing the CPU overhead.